profesorfalken/jSensors/README.md

     Temp temp1: 67.0 C
     Temp temp2: 67.0 C

+**IMPORTANT NOTE:** if you are getting 0.0 as temperature value, try to launch as Administrator

 ## Installation ##

-To install jSensors you can add the dependecy to your software project management tool: http://mvnrepository.com/artifact/com.profesorfalken/jSensors/2.0.2
+To install jSensors you can add the dependecy to your software project management tool: http://mvnrepository.com/artifact/com.profesorfalken/jSensors/2.1

 For example, for Maven you have just to add to your pom.xml:

      <dependency>
           <groupId>com.profesorfalken</groupId>
           <artifactId>jSensors</artifactId>
-          <version>2.0.2</version>
+          <version>2.1</version>
      </dependency>